isomerpages/govtech-stp/News-and-Media/press-release/_posts/2021-01-30-post-mfa-suspension-of-reciprocal-green-lane-arrangements-with-germany-malaysia-and-republic-of-korea.md

 ---
-title: MFA - Suspension of Reciprocal Green Lane Arrangements with Germany, Malaysia and Republic of Korea
+title: MFA - SUSPENSION OF RECIPROCAL GREEN LANE ARRANGEMENTS WITH GERMANY, MALAYSIA AND REPUBLIC OF KOREA
 date: 2021-01-30
 permalink: /press-releases/rgl-germany-mys-rok-suspension
 layout: post
 ---

 <a href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2021/01/20210130-RGL-Suspension">Click here for the actual Press Release</a>